Wally Amos: Early life and education

-Amos was born to Wallace & Ruby Amos.
+Amos was born July 1, 1936, to Wallace and Ruby Amos.
 He was born and raised in Tallahassee, Florida, until he was 12 years old.
 When his parents divorced, he moved to New York City with his aunt, where he enrolled at the Food Trades Vocational High School.
 He showed his interest in cooking at a young age.
 It was from his aunt Della Bryant, who would bake cookies for him, that Amos later developed his chocolate chip cookie recipe.

-Shortly before graduation, Amos dropped out of high school to join the United States Air Force.
-He served at Hickam Air Force Base in Honolulu, Hawaii from 1954 until 1957.
+Amos dropped out of high school to join the United States Air Force.

+He served at Hickam Air Force Base in Honolulu, Hawaii, from 1954 until 1957.
 He earned his high school equivalency diploma before being honorably discharged from the military.

 Career

-Returning to New York City, Amos went to college to become a secretary, and after graduating, took a mailroom clerk job with the William Morris Agency.
+Returning to New York City, Amos took classes to become a secretary and took a mailroom clerk job with the William Morris Agency.
 Eventually, he became the agency's first African American talent agent.
 He signed Simon & Garfunkel and headed the agency's rock 'n' roll department.
 Amos attracted clients by sending them chocolate chip cookies along with an invitation to visit him.
-He represented musicians such as The Temptations, Sam Cooke, and Marvin Gaye.
+The musicians he represented included The Temptations and Marvin Gaye.

-In 1975, a friend suggested to Amos that he set up a store to sell his cookies, and in March of that year, the first Famous Amos cookie store opened in Los Angeles, California.
+In 1975, a friend suggested to Amos that he set up a store to sell his cookies.
+In March of that year, the first Famous Amos cookie store opened in Los Angeles, California.
 He started the business with the help of a $25,000 loan from Marvin Gaye and Helen Reddy.
 The company began to expand, and eventually, Famous Amos chocolate chip cookies could be found on supermarket shelves across the United States.
 He became such a known figure culturally that he appeared as himself in the Taxi episode "Latka's Cookies", in 1981.
 Thanks in part to the success of his cookie company, he was hired to deliver speeches.
-He has written 10 books, many of which have a self-help theme, including The Cookie Never Crumbles and The Power in You.
+He wrote several books, many of which have a self-help theme, including The Cookie Never Crumbles and The Power in You.

-In 1979, Amos' long-time friend and publicist John Rosica introduced him to Literacy Volunteers of America.
-Amos has advocated literacy and helped thousands of adults learn to read.
+In 1979, Amos's long-time friend and publicist John Rosica introduced him to Literacy Volunteers of America.
+Amos advocated literacy and helped thousands of adults learn to read.
 In 1987, he also hosted a television series designed to teach others how to read, entitled Learn to Read, produced by Kentucky Educational Television and WXYZ-TV.